seqscope/cartloader/docs/reference/upload_zenodo.md

 - A Zenodo access token saved in a file (for API authentication).
 - (Optional) A Zenodo deposition ID to upload to an existing deposition.

-!!! note "What are the Zenodo token and deposition ID, and how do you get them?"
+!!! info "What are the Zenodo token and deposition ID, and how do you get them?"
     **Zenodo Token File**

     `CartLoader` uses the Zenodo API for uploading files.
 To authenticate, Zenodo requires an access token.